blu3gl0w13/SLAE64/assignment-2/README.md

 ## Assignment 6

-Take up 3 shellcodes form shell-storm and create polymorphic versions of them to beat pattern matching
+Take up 3 shellcodes from shell-storm and create polymorphic versions of them to beat pattern matching

 The polymorphic versions cannot be larger 150% of the existing shellcode